qalle2/nes-disasm/README.md

 # nes-disasm
 An NES (6502) disassembler.
 The output is compatible with [asm6f](https://github.com/freem/asm6f).
-Work in progress, not very useful yet.
+Work in progress.

 Note: the Linux script `test` is intended for my personal use.
 Do not run it without reading it.

+## Features
+* Uses labels for memory-mapped hardware registers.
+* Searches for PRG ROM labels (does not work with bankswitched games).

 ## Command line arguments
 ```
 usage: nesdisasm.py [-h]
                     [--bank-size {256,512,1024,2048,4096,8192,16384,32768}]
                     [--origin ORIGIN] [--no-brk] [--no-indirect-x]
-                    [--no-absolute-zp-access] [--no-absolute-x-zp-access]
+                    [--no-absolute-zp-access]
-                    [--no-absolute-y-zp-access] [--no-mirror-access]
+                    [--no-absolute-indexed-zp-access] [--no-mirror-access]
                     [--no-cart-space-start-access] [--no-prg-ram-access]
                     [--no-access] [--no-register-execute] [--no-rom-write]
                     input_file